The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 How to buy quality olive oil?

-1. Meet by clothes
+1. Greeted by clothes

-2. It's all about the price
+2. It's all about price

-3. Inscriptions on the packaging
+3. Labels on the packaging

 Olive oil is divided into the following classes: